 Pursuant to the 2008 investment advisory and administrative services agreement, the April 2014 investment advisory agreement and the July 2014 investment advisory agreement, FB Advisor is entitled to an annual base management fee based on the average value of the Company's gross assets and an incentive fee based on the Company's performance.
 The Company commenced accruing fees under the 2008 investment advisory and administrative services agreement on January 2, 2009, upon commencement of the Company's investment operations.
 Base management fees are paid on a quarterly basis in arrears.
-The annual base management fees under the 2008 investment advisory agreement were equal to 2.0% of the average value of the Company's gross assets.
+The annual base management fees under the 2008 investment advisory and administrative services agreement and the April 2014 investment advisory agreement were equal to 2.0% of the average value of the Company's gross assets.